 When you start lifting weights, you can’t imagine lifting any more than you do in your first session.

 Three weeks later, you have already increased the weight you use.

 By doing this over and over, you pick up a mental toughness and confidence that will aid you in all areas of life.

 You start to believe in your ability to improve and accomplish things that may not be possible NOW, but will be possible if you continue to work on them.

 #7: You tend to make better food choices

 Have you been struggling to keep your daily calorie count down?
 Nothing helps you stay in line better than working out.

-No one wants to undo all the hard work in the gym, so making the “right” choice becomes a no-brainer.
+No one wants to undo all their hard work in the gym, so making the right food choice becomes a no-brainer.